StarRocks/starrocks/docs/loading/StreamLoad.md

   After you increase the value of this parameter, the new value can take effect only after you restart the BEs of your StarRocks cluster.
 Additionally, system performance may deteriorate, and the costs of retries in the event of load failures also increase.

-  > Note: When you load the data of a JSON file, make sure that the size of each JSON object in the file does not exceed 4 GB.
+  > Note: When you load the data of a JSON file, take note of the following points:

+  - > The size of each JSON object in the file cannot exceed 4 GB.
 If any JSON object in the file exceeds 4 GB, StarRocks throws an error "This parser can't support a document that big."

+  - > By default, the JSON body in an HTTP request cannot exceed 100 MB.
+If the JSON body exceeds 100 MB, StarRocks throws an error "The size of this batch exceed the max size [104857600] of json type data data [8617627793].
+Set ignore_json_size to skip check, although it may lead huge memory consuming."
+To prevent this error, you can add `"ignore_json_size:true"` in the HTTP request header to ignore the check on the JSON body size.

 - `stream_load_default_timeout_second`: the timeout period of each load job.
 The default timeout period is 600 seconds.
 For more information, see [FE configuration items](../administration/Configuration.md#fe-configuration-items).